zaid-xt/DigitalPortfolio/business-communication.md

 My objective was to use effective communication methods to improve teamwork and clarity in project updates.

 **Action**:
-I applied the principles from the course to craft professional emails and ensure that all communication was clear, polite, and goal-oriented.
-I focused on maintaining a formal tone, structuring information logically, and providing actionable updates to colleagues.
+I applied the techniques learned in class to produce professional emails, meeting minutes, and a formal report.
+I ensured all communication was structured, polite, and goal-oriented while maintaining professional formatting and clarity.

 **Result**:
-The communication helped maintain coordination within the team and ensured tasks were completed efficiently.
-Completing the course and practicing these skills improved my confidence and professionalism when communicating in both academic and workplace settings.
+These artefacts demonstrate my ability to communicate effectively across multiple professional formats.
+Completing the course and applying these skills improved my confidence, professionalism, and overall communication effectiveness in both academic and workplace settings.